Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

-The Zoo’s Rodrigues fruit bats live in a colony of six animals – one male and five females.
+The Zoo’s Rodrigues fruit bats live in a colony of five animals – one male and four females.
 Because the bats are all very similar in appearance, each wears a colored band attached to a part of the wing called the “thumb”.
 This color-coding allows keepers to tell individuals apart.

 Rare Animal Conservation Center